qualityshepherd/brine/posts/southern_coast.md

 **0908 Nettle’s Haven** This sprawling coastal compound has grown organically over decades.
 It began as a simple cottage but now blends herb gardens, meditation spaces, and other dwellings.
 The commune is a refuge where druids, monks, and wayward souls come together in peace. **Nettle** (`Matriarch, Insightful, Without Fear`) watches over it all; her sharp mind still guiding despite her fading vision.
 Her massive black dog, with a single silver eye, keeps a watchful eye on all who enter, wary of those with ill intent.

 Work is shared—no one is turned away, but all must contribute.
 The walls are marked with symbols from both monastic and druidic traditions, a quiet testament to the sanctuary and survival found within.

+> Sister Morrow (`Healer, Soft-Spoken, Never Forgets`) is a 3 year resident.
+She says she was fleeing a bad marriage but is a spy for the Northern Kings.
+She makes regular visits to the prison and watches for Druidic activity.
+She's grown fond of Nettle and would kill for her.

 **1001: Unkindness of Ravens:** Jagged peaks with numerous raven nests.
 One particular nest contains a pair of small, polished stones that reflect light in unique patterns.
 These are _message stones_, used to communicate over long distances.